Bryan Danielson: Major injury and Intercontinental Champion (2014–2015)

 At some point in time, Bryan lost all strength in his right arm and required neck surgery.
 On the May 12 episode of Raw, he was attacked by Kane and stretchered away that same night to justify his absence.
-On May 15, Bryan underwent successful neck surgery, with a cervical foraminotomy to decompress the nerve root having been performed.
-Two weeks later on Raw, when Bryan refused to relinquish his title Stephanie McMahon threatened to fire Bryan's wife Brie Bella, if Bryan did not give up his title on June 1 at Payback.
-The ultimatum resulted in Bella "quitting" WWE so that Bryan did not have to give up his title.
-However, when it was revealed that Bryan would not be able to compete at Money in the Bank and defend his title, The Authority stripped him of the WWE World Heavyweight Championship on the June 9 episode of Raw, ending Bryan's third reign at 64 days.
+On May 15, Bryan underwent successful neck surgery, with a cervical foraminotomy to decompress the nerve root having been performed, but he was stripped of the WWE World Heavyweight title when it was revealed that Bryan would not be able to compete at Money in the Bank.
 Due to his injury, Bryan was largely off WWE television during this period.
 Months after the neck surgery, Bryan's strength still had not returned to his arm.
-Many doctors felt a second surgery was needed, while others told Bryan he would not be able to return to wrestling.
-Bryan contemplated further elbow surgery, but instead went to Denver to undergo the Muscle Activation Techniques program, which successfully returned the strength to his right arm.
-To prepare for his in-ring return, he trained in kickboxing and jujitsu.
+He returned on November to television, returning to the ring on the January 15, 2015 episode of SmackDown.